shekeriev/gitops-and-k8s/preparation/preparation.md

 * ID: **git-credentials**

-## Jenkins - Pipelines

-While still in Jenkins UI, create two pipelines by using the respective **Jenkinsfile** from the **gitops-app** repository:

-* **pipeline-cicd** - use the file **Jenkinsfile-CICD**.
-This is an illustration of a "classic" simple CI/CD pipeline

-* **pipeline-gitops** - use the file **Jenkinsfile-GitOps**.
-This is an illustration of how the "classic" pipeline should change to address the transition to GitOps

-Ideally, they should be configured to poll the **gitops-app** repository or to be triggered by a web hook.
-However, please note that only one of them should be active.
-The **pipeline-cicd** is used just as a starting point and the **pipeline-gitops** is the pipeline we actually need.
-It represents "an evolution" of the classic CI/CD pipeline.

 ## Gitea - Clone repositories (to the demo folder)

 Navigate to the folder you plan to use for the demo and clone the two repositories you migrated from GitHub.